 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Whole Earth Farms product.

-With four notable exceptions…
+With 6 notable exceptions…

-In addition, we note the inclusion of dried fermentation products in this recipe.
-Fermentation products are typically added to provide enzymes to aid the animal with digestion.
+We also note the inclusion of dried fermentation products in this recipe.
+Fermentation products are typically added as probiotics to aid with digestion.

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Judging by its ingredients alone, Whole Earth Farms Grain Free Dog Food looks like an above-average dry product.
+Based on its ingredients alone, Whole Earth Farms Grain Free Dog Food looks like an above-average dry product.

-As a group, the brand features an average protein content of 29% and a mean fat level of 15%.
-Together, these figures suggest a carbohydrate content of 48% for the overall product line.
+As a group, the brand features an average protein content of 29% and a mean fat level of 16%.
+Together, these figures suggest a carbohydrate content of 47% for the overall product line.

-And a fat-to-protein ratio of about 50%.
+And a fat-to-protein ratio of about 54%.

-Near-average protein.
+Above-average protein.
 Near-average fat.
 And near-average carbs when compared to a typical dry dog food.

-Whole Earth Farms Dog Food
+Whole Earth Farms Dog Food Recall History

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.